 Veterans who have no remaining GI Educational benefits or veterans of the Spanish-American War through the Persian Gulf War may be eligible for benefit s under the Hazelwood Act.
-To be eligible, individuals must currently be residents of Texas and must have been resident s of Texas at the time they entered the armed forces.
+To be eligible, individuals must currently be residents of Texas or must have been residents of Texas at the time they entered the armed forces or were discharged in the state of Texas.
 They must also have an honorable discharge from the service.
 Hazelwood unused benefits may be assigned to veterans' children.